 So what did I do on my summer “vacation”?
-I you’re (semi) retired it isn’t a formal vacation, but I did have some relaxing down time on my trip to England in June.
+I am (semi) retired, so it isn’t a formal vacation, but I did have some relaxing down time on my trip to England in June.
 After attending a conference in Liverpool, I went to Stratford-upon-Avon to see the Royal Shakespeare Company production of Julius Caesar, then spent some time with cousins in Oxfordshire and finally went to London to see some shows and some friends.
 I didn’t set out to concentrate on bird photography but that was what the photographic gods provided,

 Our route in the Miss Moffat II along the Upper Thames River.
 King’s Lock is at the beginning of the line following the route of the river and the Farmoor Reservoir is the large body of water in the lower left (where we stopped for lunch).
 Wytham Woods are the wooded area roughly to the right of the river.

 Wytham Woods are an area of ancient semi-natural woodland to the west of Oxford, UK, owned by the University of Oxford and used for environmental research for the past sixty years, including climate change research for the past eighteen.
 Hiking is permitted by special permit.

 The Serpentine is a small lake between Hyde Park and Kensington Gardens in London.